guroteske/al-guides/Equipment Guide.md

 [![533mm Quad Homing](/resources/533mm%20quad%20homing%20torpedoes%20gr_a.png)]()
 [![550mm Triple](/resources/550mm%20triple%20torpedoes%20gr_b.png)]()

+ - **[533mm Quintuple Torpedoes]()** have the highest volume of fire, average reload speed, and high alpha damage, making them the strongest torpedoes for general use on both auto and manual play.
+ - **[610mm Quadruple Torpedoes]()** have the highest alpha damage of all torpedoes.
+Their long reload speed and low volume of fire makes missing with these torpedoes incredibly punishing, and as such, they're poorly suited for auto play, but are ideal for killing bosses on manual play.
+ - **[533mm Quint Homing Torpedoes]()** sacrifice reload speed and damage for a mild homing effect and give the highest torpedo bonus.
+They have solid performance on auto and have niche use on manual, when either the homing effect or stat boost are desired.
+ - **[533mm Quadruple Torpedoes]()** have the same base torpedo damage as their quintuple counterpart and a significantly faster reload speed, but have a lower stat bonus and only launch four torpedoes per volley.
+Mostly used to stagger torpedo volleys on auto, or as a transitional equip until stronger torpedo mounts can be acquired.
+ - **[533mm Quad Homing Torpedoes]()** are a significantly weaker version of the quintuple homing mount.
+While they fire at a comparable speed to the 533mm quintuple mount and gain the homing effect, they're severely held back by their low damage per torpedo and low volume of fire.
+Functionally useless on manual play and provide little to no benefit over the stronger mounts on auto.
+ - **[550mm Triple Torpedoes]()** occupy the unique niche of having the fastest reload speed of any relevant torpedo launcher.
+However, while they have high base damage, the fact that they only launch three torpedoes per volley cuts significantly into both alpha damage and volume of fire, on top of being exceedingly difficult to acquire.

 **Submarine Torpedoes** <br/>
 [![G7e Acoustic Torpedoes](/resources/g7e%20acoustic%20torpedoes%20gr_s.png)]()
 [![Mk16 Torpedoes](/resources/mk16%20torpedoes%20gr_s.png)]()
 [![T95 Oxygen Torpedoes](/resources/t95%20oxygen%20torpedoes%20gr_a.png)]()

+ - **[G7e Acoustic Homing Torpedoes]()** have a similar homing effect to their surface damage counterparts, but still deal competitive damage while reloading faster than any other submarine torpedoes.
+Given the linear, targeted nature of submarine-launched torpedoes, the homing effect of G7e torpedoes gives them the best overall reliability.
+ - **[Submarine Mounted Mk16 Torpedoes]()** have the longest reload speed, but also launch three torpedoes per volley instead of two, and have the highest base torpedo damage.
+Mk16 torpedoes are integral in maximising the amount of damage dealt by your submarines, but generally require equipped submarines to have extended combat time in order to offset their long reload time.
+ - **[Submarine Type 95 Oxygen Torpedoes]()** offer slightly increased damage compared to the G7e, but trade the homing effect for drastically increased torpedo velocity.
+Overall, this does less to assist torpedo accuracy than the homing effect, and the difference in velocity between T95 torpedoes and other submarine torpedoes can cause issues with torpedo targeting that cut harshly into damage dealt.
+ - As all three submarine torpedo launchers are the same rarity with the same stat bonus, they contribute the same amount to a ship's combat power rating, which is the primary factor in the potency of roaming submarines' HP reduction effect.
+As such, the difference between the three torpedoes are only relevant when planning to call submarines into live combat.

 ## Carrier (CV/CVL) Aircraft